harrietc52/tm470_tma03/Section2.md

 As WaterScrumFall has three distinct phrases, the first being "Water", it provided the upfront structure of Waterfall, which I wanted as I was closely folling TM354 Case Study steps which were in a Waterfall approach.
 I was able to gather and analysis requirements, design the database and HCI designs and complete as much upfront preparation as possible which the project benefitted from.

 The "Scrum" approach to implementation allowed me to develop an MVP, which took four weeks.
-I was able to have users verfiy the system, proivde feedback from both the mock-ups (Appendix 19) and MVP (Appendix 26).
+I was able to have users verfiy the system, proivde feedback from both the mock-ups (Appendix 19) and MVP (Appendix 24).
 From this, I generated the "Improvement", or "Version 2" stories.
 This has been great becuase although I get upfront requirements, users don't know exactly what they would like until they have sometime to test and look at.
 On think I haven't dont much of is testing, as I have felt the pressure to get a working software, which is something I'm going to work on over the next iteration.
-I now have a small group of stories which I will discuess in section x, as part of the upcoming plan.

 The final "Fall" phrase, will be the "release" the the software.
 I will again gather feedback from users.
 As a whole, I think WaterScrumFall has been a well suited and efficent process for this project.
 More discussion of its effectiveness will be included in the final report.